-We host many wonderful art events o campus.
-I will periodically announce campus gallery receptions and other events that are of interest to the class.
-You can receive up to 5 extra credit points for each event you attend by turning in a 1-page reflection paper on an art exhibition reception.
-In your reflection, you may discuss any aspect of the lecture or exhibition that struck you or that you feel ties into issues we've explored in the class, as long as you include specific details showing you attended the event.
+I will periodically announce campus/local lectures and exhibitions that are of interest to the class.
+You can receive up to 5 extra credit points for each event you attend by turning in a 1-page reflection paper on the event.
+In your reflection, you may discuss any aspect of the lecture or exhibition that struck you or that you feel ties into issues we've explored in the class, as long as you include some specific details showing you attended the event.
 Imagine you're a reporter or blogger writing a review of the event.
-Including pictures is great!
+Including pictures in your write-up is great!
 You can also request permission to attend an alternative local event/exhibition; professor approval required.

-Option 3: Write a Reflection on an Approved Art Film
+Option 3: Watch an Approved Art Film and Write a Reflection